department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-intro.md

   - do not have any other codes available
 - `note.text` may have comments
 - `reaction.detail` may be a contained Observation with reaction detail
-- `occuranceDateTime` when the immunization given
+- `occurrenceDateTime` when the immunization given
 - `recorded` when the immunization was recorded
 - `performer.actor` may be a Practitioner administering (AP) the immunization
 - `performer.actor` may be a Practitioner that ordered (OP)